-Climate-related risks are integrated into our risk management framework for the Firm and our investments.
+Climate-related risks are integrated into our risk management framework for Actis and our investments.
 This forms an integral part of our efforts towards effective governance, as well as how we build and sustain value in our investment decision-making and portfolio management.

-4.1 MANAGING CLIMATE RISK
+1.1 MANAGING CLIMATE RISK